paul-bokelman/m221/README.md

 5. What was your favorite mini-lab project?
 6. What was your favorite CB topic?
 7. Identify in priority order biggest challenges.
 8. What was your favorite N@tM project?

+## Goals for Trimester 2
 9. How can I use computing to help me as a student in other classes?
 How can my computing work and projects help me study my other subjects and interests?
 10. How can I use computing to build something that is fun for me, as well as leave a legacy for future DNHS students?
 11. How do I prepare myself and group for a 3rd Trimester project and obtain a sponsor?

 <details>
 <summary>Ishan</summary>